chilwaltanuj/achilles/README.md

 - **Intuitive Structuring**: If you appreciate clear and straightforward naming conventions, Achilles might be your perfect choice.
 Say goodbye to ambiguous structuring; It places everything right where it belongs.

-- **Quick Proof of Concept (POC)**: Whether you're exploring Go for a specific use case or need a scalable POC with zero effort, Achilles has you covered.
+- **Rapid Proof of Concept (POC)** : Whether you're exploring Go for a specific use case or demand an effortlessly scalable proof of concept, Achilles is your reliable companion.

 - **Structured Logging**: Harness the flexibility of Logrus for logging, delivering structured JSON output.
 With log rotation based on file size and days handled through Lumberjack, your log management becomes more efficient.